jewel/clearskies/protocol/core.md

 read-write pre-shared-key (PSK).
 (Details of communication encryption are found in the "Handshake" section.

-The SHA256 of the read-write PSK is called the share ID.
-This is used to locate other share peers.
+A 256-bit random number is chosen called the share ID.
+This is shared publicly.

 A 128-bit random number called the peer ID is also generated.
 Each peer has its own peer ID, and the peer should use a different peer ID for each share.